Join One / Start One

 Moms for America Groups

 Moms for America Groups create community connections that nurture liberty, empower moms, and strengthen families.
-If women meet once a month, by the end of a year they will have more knowledge and understanding of the Constitution and the principles of liberty than most elected officials, judges, and lawyers in America… and we have anecdotal evidence to prove it!
+If women meet weekly or once a month, by the end of a year they will have more knowledge and understanding of the Constitution and the principles of liberty than most elected officials, judges, and lawyers in America… and we have anecdotal evidence to prove it!

 What Inspires You?